Dr. Shahbazian Is A Board Certified Pain Management Doctor

-Dr. Michael Shahbazian is a board-certified, fellowship-trained pain management physician dedicated to helping patients understand the source of their pain and explore appropriate treatment options.
+Dr. Michael Shahbazian, also known as Dr. Mike, is a board-certified, fellowship-trained pain management physician dedicated to helping patients understand the source of their pain and explore appropriate non-surgical treatment options.

 Treatment recommendations are individualized based on examination findings and diagnostic results.